-The basis for our approach is simple: we create stronger communities, where children and their families build the foundational learning and literacy skills they need to create beneficial and lasting change in their lives.
+We create stronger communities where children and their families can build foundational learning and literacy skills they need to create beneficial and lasting change in their lives.

-FESA collaborates with over 35 community agencies to offer learner-centered adult foundational learning, family literacy, and parenting programming designed specifically for those with the lowest levels of literacy skills.
+FESA collaborates with over 35 community agencies to offer learner-centred adult foundational learning, family literacy, and parenting programming designed specifically for those with the lowest levels of literacy skills.

 Our research has led us to develop foundational learning programs and curricula that target the specific needs of learners and communities.
-Extensive research into learning gaps and needs has led to the design of curricula specific to Indigenous learners, new Canadians, francophone learners, families who have experienced domestic violence, and for workplace settings.
+Extensive research into learning gaps and needs has led to the design of curricula specific to Indigenous learners, new Canadians, francophone learners, families who have experienced domestic violence, and in workplace settings.
 These curricula are used in both our Calgary programs and Train the Facilitator programs, and are available as resources to other community agencies.
-See our Store to purchase available curricula.
+You can visit our e-store to purchase available curricula.